destinyae/babyagi/README.md

 ## Contributing

-Contributions are greatly appreciatedly, but candidly I have not been great at managing PRs.
+Contributions are greatly appreciated, but candidly I have not been great at managing PRs.
 Please be patient as things will move slow while I am working on this alone (on nights and weekends).
 I may start by building a small core crew before collaborating with a larger group.

-If you are a dev, investor, friend of open-source and interesting supporting AI work I do, please fill [this form](https://forms.gle/UZLyT75HQULr8XNUA) (I have a few fun initiatives coming up!)
+If you are a dev, investor, friend of open-source and interested in supporting AI work I do, please fill [this form](https://forms.gle/UZLyT75HQULr8XNUA) (I have a few fun initiatives coming up!)

 ## License